Incidental Abnormal Radiological Finding (IARF)

 There are many types of Incidental Abnormal Radiological Findings.

-The Common types include:
+The Common types of IARF include:

 • Lesions.
 A lesion is a change in tissue due to infection, tissue death, or injury.